vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 > have not asked for yourself long life, nor have you asked for riches for yourself, nor have you asked for the life of your enemies, but have asked for yourself understanding to discern justice; behold, I have done according to your word.
 Behold, I have given you a wise and understanding **heart**;

-> Keep your **heart** with all vigilance, for from it flow the springs of life.
+> Keep your **heart** with all vigilance, for from it flow the springs of life. - Proverbs 4:23 ESV

-> The **heart** of the wise is in the house of mourning, but the heart of fools is in the house of pleasure.
+> The **heart** of the wise is in the house of mourning, but the heart of fools is in the house of pleasure. - Ecclesiastes 7:4 NIV

-> Frustration is better than laughter, because a sad face is good for the **heart**.
+> Sorrow is better than laughter, for by sadness of face the **heart** is made glad. - Ecclesiastes 7:3

-> The **heart** of the discerning acquires knowledge, for the ears of the wise seek it out.
+> The **heart** of the discerning acquires knowledge, for the ears of the wise seek it out. - Proverbs 18:15 NIV

 Similarly, there was no word for DNA, although the concept was also intuitively partially understood.
 Perhaps we could look at word "image" as sometimes referring to the DNA:

-> When Adam had lived 130 years, he fathered a son in his own likeness, after his **image**, and named him Seth.
-(Genesis 5:3)
+> When Adam had lived 130 years, he fathered a son in his own likeness, after his **image**, and named him Seth. - Genesis 5:3 ESV

 ## Not-Not Is What?
 Actionable Commandments?